AshV/AshV.github.IO/executing-actions-using-javascript-c-sharp-example-dynamics-365/ReadMe.md

 ﻿# Executing Actions using JavaScript / C\# in Dynamics 365

-In Dynamics 365 Actions we have feasiblilty to trigger it from Clientside code and Serverside code both.
+In Dynamics 365 we have feasiblilty to trigger Actions from Clientside code and Serverside code both.
 Let's have a look how it can be achieved.

 I have created  an action with name new_GreetAction(see images below), it's a global action and has Input and Output Argumant both.
 We will see how to call it programmatically.